 Which Approach Should You Choose?

-Start with MarkItDown if you need general document-to-Markdown conversion.
-It handles 29+ formats, has 91K stars of community validation, and the single convert_to_markdown tool is dead simple.
+Use MarkItDown if you need multi-format document-to-Markdown conversion beyond just PDFs.
+It handles 29+ formats, has 115K stars of community validation, and the single convert_to_markdown tool is dead simple.

 Switch to Docling if MarkItDown’s output is garbled — complex layouts, multi-column PDFs, scientific papers, or financial reports.
 Docling’s AI-powered layout analysis handles these better, at the cost of speed.